 The following guidelines apply to all approved assistance animals and their owners/handlers at the University of Mobile unless the nature of the documented disability of the owner/handler precludes adherence to these guidelines.
-Students who are interested in bringing an Emotional Support Animal (ESA) or Service Animal to campus must seek approval through the Student Support Services Office.
+Students who are interested in bringing an Emotional Support Animal must seek approval though the office of Disability Support Services.
+We request that all students utilizing the services of the Service Animals fill out the exemption to Pet Policy form as well as submit a vet vaccination records to the office of Disability Support Service for campus safety purposes.
 All assistance animals must be registered with the Student Support Services Office and if the assistance animal belongs to a UM resident it must be registered with the UM Residential Life Office.

-Students wishing to make a request for approval of an assistance animal on campus must complete the necessary documentation including the Confidential Self-Disclosure form, the Housing Accommodation form, and the Exemption to Pet Policy form prior to bringing the assistance animal on campus.
-These forms can be found at UMobile.edu.
+Students wishing to make a request for approval of an assistance animal on campus must complete the necessary documentation including the Confidential Self-Disclosure form and the Exemption to Pet Policy form prior to bringing the assistance animal on campus.
+These forms can be found at www.umobile.edu/disabilityservices.
 All supporting documentation will be submitted to the Student Support Services office and shared confidentially as needed with the Residential Life Office and the Department of Public Safety.
-All students requesting disability accommodations in campus residential halls must submit the request to the each academic year.
+All students requesting disability accommodations in campus residential halls must submit the request each academic year.